The Alpaca Travel Wrap

-Lovingly crafted in our artisan studios in Peru using expertly softened 100% Baby Alpaca, this new edition of our bestselling alpaca travel shawl features a more luxurious, finer jersey knit, making it even softer and more durable than the original, and less prone to snagging.
+Lovingly crafted in our artisan studios in Peru using expertly softened 100% Baby Alpaca in a 2/28 count yarn, this new edition of our bestselling alpaca travel shawl features a more luxurious, fine jersey knit, making it even softer and more durable than the original, and less prone to snagging, but we have kept the weight at 250g, so the shawl is equally insulating.

 Use it as a cosy wrap on night flights, a sophisticated evening layer, a lightweight alternative to a jacket, or a discreet and luxurious cover-up for new mums needing to feed babies on the go.